unprofession-al/bpmon/README.md

     # a small amount of data).
 In that case BP 'OK' states are saved as
     # 'heart beat' of BPMON.
     save_ok: [ BP ]
+    # This will tell BPMON to compare the current status against the last
+    # status saved in InfluxDB and adds some values to the measurement
+    # accordingly.
+This then allows to generate reports such as 'Tell me
+    # only when a status is changed from good to bad'.
+This only runs against
+    # types listed in 'save_ok' since only these are persisted 'correctly'.
+    get_last_status: true
   # Define your office hours et al. according to your service level
   # agreements (SLA).
 You can later reference them in your BP definitions.
   availabilities: